 The Asia Regional Advisory Group on Aquatic Animal Health meets annually to discuss regional disease issues including emerging disease threats.
 The group was established by the Governing Council of NACA to provide advice to member governments in the Asia-Pacific region.
 This collection comprises the reports of the annual meetings of the group.
 The reports are a rich source of information concerning the current disease status of the region and new or emerging diseases of aquatic animals.

 Learning, conflict management, information and communication technologies, aquatic resources management, legislation, livelihoods, gender, participation, stakeholders, policy and communications.
 They represent the sorts of issues around which the STREAM Initiative is promoting learning and communication.
 The STREAM Journal showcases a range of perspectives on issues and contexts from a diversity of views, and documents these voices so that our dialogues can be informed and inclusive.
 The intention is not to criticise, but to join with colleagues to be helpfully critical.

-This report, the second in the series, contains information about the aquatic animal health status of fourteen states in the Asia-Pacific region.
-The foreword discusses the establishment of the regional disease reporting system.
+This report, the sixth in the series, contains information about the aquatic animal health status of twenty states in the Asia-Pacific region.
+The foreword discusses capacity building initiatives to improve disease surveillance in the region.

 Over 30 years of experience in sustainable farming systems for rural development.